PGoski/ml-demo/docs/README.md

 Setup has 2 active/passive gateways (keepalived) for isolated VPC network.
 Those hosts used as:
 - Active/Passive Gateways (NAT router) for everyone inside VPC;
-- Load Balancers for incoming Cassandra traffic (Haproxy)
+- Load Balancers for incoming Cassandra traffic (HAProxy)
 - Secured management SSH hoppers

 There is a single static DigitalOcean Floating IP pointing to the primary GW.
 The second GW is used as a backup and can be utilized during maintenances.
 Both gateways are used for outgoing connections from the cluster (each node has 2 gateways configured).